CoderCharlize/StatsScience/README.md

-Coding courseworks for MSc Statistical Science, including exercises for Statistical Machine Learning and Bayes Methods.
+Coding courseworks for Statistical Machine Learning and Bayes Methods from MSc Statistical Science.